pawanlamba/mlai-blog/_posts/2020-06-12-Multi_Label_Single_Class_Learning_Classifying_Partially_Tagged_Data.md

 featured: true
 ---

-Machine Learning requires large amount of clean data for the models to be trained.
+Machine Learning requires a large amount of clean data for the models to be trained.
 But that's rarely the case in reality.
 A Scenario in real life is clicks/likes data, where a click signifies the customer preference.
-But this is only positive class and for machine learning we need negative classes too.
+But this is only a positive class and for machine learning, we need negative classes too.
 We often conveniently assume partially tagged information as against the other class.

-This seems like OneVsAll problem at the face of it but its not in the real sense, as "VsAll" assumes that the sample doesn't belong to other classes.
+This seems like OneVsAll problem at the face of it but it is not in the real sense, as "VsAll" assumes that the sample doesn't belong to other classes.
 But in our problem statement we don't have clearly separable classes(instead overlapping decision boundaries).

-Lets illustrate it with a data example.
+Let us illustrate it with a data example.

 ```python